multiscale-cosim/HPC4Neuro/README.md

-# The SLNS library of Python utilities
+# The HPC4NS library of Python utilities

 This project brings together a collection of utilities that have been factored out from different projects.
 In certain cases we need a specific functionality